magento/devdocs/src/guides/v2.4/graphql/mutations/create-company-role.md

 b2b_only: true
 ---

 The `createCompanyRole` mutation defines a new company role.
-To create a role, you must provide an array of permissions that determine which resources the role user can access.
+To create a role, you must provide an array of permissions that determine which resources the user can access.

 {% include webapi/b2b_roles.md %}

-Also, you can get the list of all resources defined within the company using [`company`]({{page.baseurl}}/graphql/queries/company.html) query.
+Also, you can get the list of all resources defined within the company using the [`company`]({{page.baseurl}}/graphql/queries/company.html) query.

 ## Syntax